shimoura/human-multi-area-model/README.md

 This command will create a ```conda``` environment and automatically install all Python packages defined in the ```humam.yml``` file.
 **Note**: currently the model is not adapted to run on a local computer because of the memory requirements.
 A downscaling factor option will be implemented in the future.

-The ```NEST simulator``` is not include in this file, although it can be installed via ```conda``` too.
+The ```NEST simulator``` is not included in this file, although it can be installed via ```conda``` too.
 We opt to keep an independent installation of NEST so we can better control the version being used.

 ### NEST installation